Skip to content

 Pompeii, located roughly 25 kilometres southeast of Naples, is accessible by the Circumvesuviana commuter rail and remains one of the most visited archaeological sites on earth.
 The preserved Roman city, buried by the eruption of Mount Vesuvius in 79 CE, gives visitors a vivid picture of daily life nearly 2,000 years ago.
 Mount Vesuvius itself can be hiked from a car park near the crater rim, offering views across the bay on clear days.

 Naples is a city of distinct neighbourhoods, each with its own character.
 Chiaia is the elegant waterfront district, home to designer boutiques, wine bars, and the Villa Comunale park along the seafront promenade.
-Mergellina, just west of Chiaia, is known for its fishing harbour, gelato shops, and a relaxed pace compared to the bustling city centre.
+Mergellina, just west of Chiaia, is known for its fishing harbour, gelato shops, and a relaxed pace compared to the lively city centre.
 Vomero, reached by funicular railway, sits on the hill above the city and offers a quieter residential atmosphere with good restaurants and the Castel Sant'Elmo.

 The area around Stazione Centrale and Napoli Centrale Station is the city's main transport hub, practical for arrivals and onward connections but less polished than other districts.
 Centro Storico remains the beating heart of Neapolitan street life, where the sounds, smells, and energy of the city are at their most concentrated.